 Don't reveal personal details.
 Never give out financial information (such as your bank account details or your PIN) over the phone, even if the caller claims to be from your bank.
 Be wary of anyone asking for personal information such as your passport details.

 If you feel harassed or intimidated, or if the caller talks over you without giving you a chance to speak, end the call.
 It may feel rude to hang up on someone, but you have the right not to be harassed and pressurised into buying something, answering a survey, or giving out your personal details.

 If you're unsure whether the caller is genuine, you can always ring the company or bank they claim to be from.
-Make sure you find the number yourself (from a letter, statement, the phone book, or their official website) and don’t use the one provided by the caller.
+Make sure you find the number yourself (from a bank card or statement, the phone book, or their official website) and don’t use the one provided by the caller.

 Scammers will try to rush you into providing your personal details.
 They may say they have an offer or an investment that is time-limited.
 Alternatively, they may say your money or your bank account is at risk if you don't give them the information they need right away.
 These tactics are designed to pressure you but don't be rushed into doing something you're not sure about.

 How can I avoid phone scams and cold calls?